-To glorify God by caring for children and families
+Our mission is to glorify God by caring for children, youth, and families.

-- We have a Christian heritage, looking to the guidance of the Holy Spirit as we seek to serve our Lord Jesus Christ for the Glory of God;
+- We seek to serve our Lord Jesus Christ for the Glory of God through the guidance of the Holy Spirit;

-- We are faithful in our responsibility that each child is a child of God who deserves to feel great love, strength, and peace by being a part of God’s family;
+- We hold true that each child is a child of God who deserves to feel great love, strength, and peace by being a part of God’s family;

 - We cherish the joys of the healthy childhood God plans for each child;

 - We face the challenges of bringing God’s healing to abandoned, abused, neglected, or orphaned children;